UBC-Solar/sunlink/README.md

 bitrate = "500000"
 ```

 The `parser.url` field specifies the URL where the script can find the telemetry cluster parser.
-If you are running the cluster locally, the url would likely be `http://localhost:5000/`.
+Note that the `./setup.sh` script will set up the toml with the parser running on localhost port 5000 so the url is `http://localhost:5000/`.

 The `security.secret_key` field specifies the secret key to use in the HTTP authentication headers when making a request to the parser.

 This secret key must match with the secret key configured for the telemetry cluster parser that you are trying to communicate with.
+The script will take care of this.

 If you set up the telemetry cluster locally then you already have access to this secret key.
 If the telemetry cluster was set up for you, ask your software lead for the secret key.

 The `offline.channel` and `offline.bitrate` fields specify the channel and bitrate of the PCAN.
+The script will also fill in these.

 > [!IMPORTANT]
 > The [offline] fields are only required if you plan to use the offline mode with PCAN.

-Once all the fields are filled, the `link_telemetry.py` script is ready for use.

-## Running the link
+## Running Link Telemetry

 Make sure you've entered your virtual environment before trying to run the script.